teja-thodeti/CAST/README.md

 # YouTube Clone (HTML + CSS)

 A simple YouTube-inspired homepage built using only **HTML** and **CSS**.
-Created as part of my web development practice and to learn GitHub integration with VS Code.
+Created as part of my web development practice.

 ## 🚀 Features
 - Basic header with logo and search bar